msande231/msande231.github.io/syllabus.markdown

 - Rajkumar et al. (2022) "A causal test of the strength of weak ties," Science.
 - Jahani, Fraiberger, Bailey, Eckles (2023) "Long ties, disruptive life events, and economic prosperity," PNAS.

+## Week 4 -- Search engines ##
+**Tues 10/17 & Thurs 10/19**

+- Chakrabarti, Frieze, Vera (2005) "The influence of search engines on preferential attachment," SODA.
+- Salganik, Dodds, Watts (2006) "Experimental Study of Inequality and Unpredictability in an Artificial Cultural Market," Science.
+- Fortunato, Flammini, Menczer, and Vespignani (2006) "Topical interests and the mitigation of search engine bias," PNAS.
+- Goel, Broder, Gabrilovich, Pang (2010) "Anatomy of the long tail: ordinary people with extraordinary tastes," WSDM.
+- Brynjolfsson, Hu, Simester (2011) "Goodbye pareto principle, hello long tail: The effect of search costs on the concentration of product sales," Management Science.

 ## Week 5 -- Feed algorithms ##
 **Tues 10/24 & Thurs 10/26**